 Respondents may not answer specific questions that households deem private or personal.
 This is particularly relevant for the LCF, a survey that asks a variety of questions based on household income and expenditure.
 The response rate to the income questions in the LCF is fairly high; where respondents do not answer income questions they are generally not included in the survey as this is a fundamental part of the LCF.

 Respondents are encouraged to consult their payslip where possible to aid the provision of accurate information.
 Measurement error can also occur if the question is unclear or if participants are unable to understand the question; this is addressed in the LCF through extensive testing of new questions, including cognitive testing.
-A recent example of cognitive testing is a new question on combined utility expenditure, data from which is used in estimates of indirect taxation.
-The use of CAPI minimises collection error, but it may be off-putting compared with other methods that allow anonymity and less pressure on interviewer time.
-A further source of measurement error is the participant’s response to the interviewer; in some cases the socio-economic characteristics of the interviewer make the participant feel uncomfortable in giving a true answer.
+An example of cognitive testing is a new question on combined utility expenditure, data from which is used in estimates of indirect taxation.
+The use of computer-assisted personal interviewing (CAPI) minimises collection error, but it may be off-putting compared with other methods that allow anonymity and less pressure on interviewer time.
+A further source of measurement error is the participant’s response to the interviewer; in some cases, the socio-economic characteristics of the interviewer make the participant feel uncomfortable in giving a true answer.

-Assurances are given to respondents that their data will be treated in line with the Code of Practice for Official Statistics and the practicalities of what this means are explained.
+Assurances are given to respondents that their data will be treated in line with the Code of Practice for Statistics and the practicalities of what this means are explained.
 In the case of personal information, such as income and expenditure, this is particularly relevant; some respondents may report income that is in line with their tax returns rather than the true value.
 It is therefore likely that there will be some under-estimation of income.

-This analysis deals with some income concepts that may differ from the common perception of income.
+Effects of taxes and benefits (ETB) analysis deals with some income concepts that may differ from the common perception of income.
 Steps have been taken to break down the questions on income to components to ensure that the data are collected on the desired level of conceptual accuracy.
 Exact figures are requested where possible; where these are not available estimates are allowed, notably income from self- employment and interest and dividend income.
-In some cases we anticipate that respondents may in reality provide a rounded figure.
+In some cases, we anticipate that respondents may in reality provide a rounded figure.
 As previously stated, respondents are encouraged to consult documentation to increase the accuracy of their response.

-While the use of CAPI minimises data entry error it is still possible that keying errors can occur when the interviewer enters the response.
+While the use of computer-assisted personal interviewing (CAPI) minimises data entry error, it is still possible that keying errors can occur when the interviewer enters the response.

 Coherence and comparability